DerbyStats/wsproxy/README.md

 # Usage

+Download the binaries from the [releases page](https://github.com/DerbyStats/wsproxy/releases), and extract them.
+Run the relevant binary for your machine (Darwin = OS X).

+`config.ini` is the default configuration file loaded.
+A path to a config file can be passed as an argument.

+# Building

 ```
 go get -d
 go build
 ./wsproxy
 ```

-`config.ini` is the default configuration file loaded.
-A path to a config file can be passed as an argument.

 # Deployment